spyroot/photongen/photonrt_dpdk_21.11.ptp/README.md

 * The docker image build poccess builds all example apps test-pmd etc.
 * PktGen installed globally and linked to LTS DPKD build.
 * The DPKD compiled with github.com/intel/intel-ipsec-mb.git support.
+* The DPKD include MLX4/5 PMD and iverbs.
+All kernel model in usual place.
 * All Melanox libs included.
 (Don't foget install all dependancies in OS itself)

 # Build Instruction